projectcontour/contour/site/_guides/external-authorization.md

 In this flow, the ExtAuth server is able to authorize the request, and sends an authorization response back to the Proxy.
-The response includes the authorization status and a set of HTTP headers modifications to make to the HTTP request.
+The response includes the authorization status, and a set of HTTP headers modifications to make to the HTTP request.
 Since this authorization was successful, the Proxy modifies the request and forwards it to the application.
-If the authorization was not successful, the Proxy would have immediately responded to the client with a HTTP error.
+If the authorization was not successful, the Proxy would have immediately responded to the client with an HTTP error.

 ## Using the Contour Authorization Server

-The Contour project has built a simple authorization server named [`contour-authserver`][1]. `contour-authserver` supports an authorization testing server and a HTTP basic authorization server that accesses credentials in stored in [htpasswd][2] format.
+The Contour project has built a simple authorization server named [`contour-authserver`][1]. `contour-authserver` supports an authorization testing server, and an HTTP basic authorization server that accesses credentials stored in [htpasswd][2] format.

 To get started, ensure that Contour is deployed and that you have [cert-manager][6] installed in your cluster so that you can easily issue